DFE-Digital/funding-service-myesf-vyf-funding-feed-reader-func/README.md

   Uri for calculate funding service test environment.

 - **`vyf:baseUri`**
-  VYF uri link.
+  The url of View Your Funding external api.

 - **`vyf:autoPullEndpointUri`**
-  Uri path for VYF endpoint.
+  Uri path for View Your Funding endpoint.

 - **`vyf:apiKey`**
-  Unique VYF api key value.
+  The api secret key of View Your Funding external api.

 - **`sb:connectionString`**
   Unique connection string for the sandbox environment.